Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 We started the hike at the trailhead, behind the visitor center.
 The Dog Canyon trail is a 10.3-mile out & back trail.
 The cool temperatures made the first mile easier to climb, but it was steep and rocky.
 Taking the Sage with us (leashed dogs allowed on the trails) we only got as far as the 1.5 mile marker before turning back as the sun was setting.
 The loose rocks on the trail made trekking in the dark hazardous.

-The interdune boardwalk trail in White Sands National Park
+The interdune boardwalk leading to white sand dunes under a clear blue sky in White Sands National Park

 Interdune Boardwalk